logicspark/vitepress-theme-api/README.md

 ## :rocket: Getting Started

-Learn what is required before using Vitepress theme api and how to install it quickly.
+Learn what is required before using Vitepress API Document theme and how to install it quickly.
 Let's get started!

 ### Prerequisite